0xCB-dev/docs.keeb.supply/content/splaytoraid/assembly/index.md

 ### Assembly

 <br /> Put on your switch plates again.
+Check again, if you have removed the plastic film!
 ![]()

 <br />Push in your switches now.
 Be careful and hold against the hotswap sockets from the other side.